QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: Experimental Results

 \subsection{Wire Cutting Evaluation}

-Table \ref{table:Wire_cut_only_results} compares the results when we adopt three cutting schemes on the benchmarks that compute probability vectors.
-We report the number of subcircuits (\#SC), the required number of cuts (\#Cuts), and the maximal number of two-qubit gates in the subcircuits (\#MS).
-CutQC cannot find solutions for some settings, which are reported as {\em no-solution} in the table.
-For the settings that \OurScheme{} finds a solution with a smaller \#Cuts, e.g., QFT(D=30, N=24), we also report the solution with the same \#Cuts from CutQC so that we can compare \#MS.
+Table \ref{table:Wire_cut_only_results} compares the W-Cut only results when adopting three different cutting schemes, i.e., CutQC, QRCC-C, and QRCC-B, on benchmarks that compute probability vectors.
+We report the number of subcircuits (\#SC), the required number of W-Cuts (\#cuts), and the number of two-qubit gates in the largest subcircuit (\#MS).
+When CutQC cannot find a solution, we report {\em no-solution} in the table.

-From the table, our scheme significantly reduces the number of cuts --- on average, \OurScheme{}-C and \OurScheme{}-B achieve 34\% and 32\% reductions over CutQC, respectively.
-The test cases from QFT have the most complicated circuits, i.e., the circuit in each setting has a large number of two-qubit gates that exhibit all-to-all connections among qubits.
-For these test cases, CutQC may not be able to find a solution if the device size $N$ is small. \OurScheme{} achieves the largest improvements in these settings.
-For example, \OurScheme{} reduces the \#Cuts from 32 to 6 when D=30 and N=27, exhibiting 81\% improvement.
+Given two cutting solutions {\tt C1} and {\tt C2}, if {\tt C1} cuts the original circuit to fewer subcircuits than {\tt C2} does, {\tt C1}'s subcircuits tend to have more two-qubit gates such that {\tt C1} tends to have larger \#MS values and thus worse computational fidelity.
+For a fair comparison, if QRCC cuts the original circuit to fewer subcircuits with fewer numbers of cuts than CutQC does, we also report the solutions from QRCC that, with slightly more cuts, cut the original circuits into the same number of subcircuits as CutQC does.
+For example, for QFT(N=30, D=27), CutQC cuts the original circuits to four subcircuits while, by default, QRCC-B cuts into two subcircuits, resulting in larger \#MS and worse computational fidelity than that of CutQC, i.e., 351 in CutQC vs 426 in QRCC-B. However, if four subcircuits are allowed, QRCC-B achieves better-balanced subcircuits, i.e., 351 in CutQC vs 146 in QRCC-B.

-When considering computation fidelity, our scheme helps to balance the two-qubit gates across subcircuits.
-For example, when comparing the solutions between \OurScheme{}-B and \OurScheme{}-C, the latter has smaller \#MS values, indicating improved computation fidelity.
-For QFT(D=30, N=27), \OurScheme{} has larger \#MS values than those of CutQC.
-This is because the solutions from \OurScheme{} have fewer subcircuits.
-When having the same number of subcircuits, \OurScheme{}-B achieves a significantly smaller \#MS value, i.e., 146 vs 351.
+From the table, our scheme significantly reduces the number of cuts --- on average, \OurScheme{}-C and \OurScheme{}-B achieve 29\% and 24\% reductions over CutQC, respectively.
+The test cases from QFT have the most complicated circuits, i.e., more two-qubit gates that exhibit all-to-all qubit connections.
+For these test cases, CutQC may not find a solution if the device size $D$ is small; and \OurScheme{} achieves the largest improvements.
+For example, \OurScheme{} reduces the \#cuts from 32 to 6 when N=30 and D=27, exhibiting 81\% improvement.
+As a comparison, for the AQFT benchmark that approximates QFT with all-to-all connections removed, it is easier to find a cutting solution, resulting in negligible improvements over CutQC.